Suption19/TicTacToe/README.md

 # TicTacToe
-A C# project by the school
+A C# project for the school